HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [Login_DFD.png](modules_images/Login_DFD.png)*

 **Description:**
-This Data Flow Diagram illustrates the flow of data and interactions between the user, frontend components, backend services, and the database for the Login module.
-It highlights the main processes, API calls, and how information is exchanged in real time.
+This diagram illustrates the login authentication flow, showing how user credentials are validated through the API and authentication service.
+It demonstrates the secure credential verification process and subsequent UI updates.

 ### Forgot Password
 ```mermaid